exot/daniel.kxpq.de/src/pages/pensieve/main.md

   examples to show their usefulness.
 However, most often those examples are so artificial that one hardly believes that *any* algorithms is even necessary to examine it.
 And artificial example can never show the usefulness of a new algorithm when applied to real data.
-That sounds much too obvious to be generally accepted.
-Always follow the rule of *Don't Invent Data*!
+That sounds much too obvious to be generally accepted, but the rule of thumb is quite simple: *Don't Invent Data*!

 Ubiquitous Distraction
 : When walking along the street one can constantly see people listing to music, playing with their